I’m a big believer in having a dash cam.

 “The police (Tarrant County Sheriff’s department) came upon the scene within about two minutes after the collision, during a normal patrol.” he notes.
 “The police cited the pickup driver for failing to yield to oncoming traffic.”

-He has advised both the police and his insurance company that his Windshield Witness dash cam captured exactly what happened.
+He has advised both the police and his insurance company that his dash cam captured exactly what happened.

-That's a great story in and of itself, another example why I think we should all have a dash cam.
+That’s a great story in and of itself, another example why I think we should all have a dash cam.
 This is the dash cam we have.
 It’s admittedly a high endunit.
 Cheaper ones are available.

 But, as it turns out, there is so much more to this story.
 Don Bell is one of the most inspirational Roadtrekers I have ever encountered.
 Please read on for his story.